LucEnden/unix-terminal-emulator/README.md

 }
 ```

-## Do's and dont's
+## Do's and don'ts

-Below are a few examples of do's and dont's regarding building a command sequence.
+Below are a few examples of do's and don'ts regarding building a command sequence.

 ```javascript
 const terminal = new UnixTerminalEmulator()